 Front yard landscaping is all about creativity, first impressions, and how you want to welcome guests as they knock on your door.
-To inspire you, we’ve gathered 15 front yard landscaping ideas to spark your creative juices, increase the resale value of your home, and make the most of any slopes and hills on the way to your front door.
+To inspire you, we’ve gathered 17 landscaping ideas for your front yard to spark your creative juices, increase the resale value of your home, and make the most of any slopes and hills on the way to your front door.

 Working with a budget?
 No need to stress: A landscape professional can create a plan that works for you and doesn’t break the bank.

-A tree is a treasure your family can enjoy for generations, and it can add great value to your home.
-Grow a shade garden, set up a cozy bench, or spruce it up with some flower beds.
+A tree is a treasure your family can enjoy for generations, and it can add significant value to your home.
+Trees can also be a great center showpiece option in the yard.
+Grow a shade garden below its branches, set up a cozy bench, or spruce it up with flower beds.

 2. Flower Beds

-Designing flower beds for your front yard is a great way to express your personality and creativity.
-Flower beds can add gorgeous texture, color, and fragrance to your lawn, and luckily you have plenty of flowers to choose from.
+Designing flower beds for your front yard is a great way to express your personality and creativity with a pop of color.
+Flower beds can add gorgeous texture, color, and fragrance to your garden ideas, and luckily you have plenty of flowers to choose from.

 Your flower bed can include a variety of plants, including perennials, annuals, seasonal bulbs, grasses, and vines.
 Don’t have room for a bed?
 Place container plants around the front porch.